jeff-winn/homebridge-automower-platform/docs/_extras/debugging.md

 ```
 - Restart Homebridge.

-At this point, you should begin seeing additional log entries.
-To revert the change, just remove the DEBUG environment variable and restart your Homebridge server.
+At this point, you should see additional log entries.
+To revert the change, simply remove the DEBUG environment variable and restart Homebridge.